notem/reWeFDE/README.md

 If you use this implementation in your paper, please include the following papers as citations:

 ```
-@inproceedings{li2018measuring,
-      title={Measuring information leakage in website fingerprinting attacks and defenses},
-      author={Li, Shuai and Guo, Huajun and Hopper, Nicholas},
-      booktitle={Proceedings of the 2018 ACM SIGSAC Conference on Computer and Communications Security},
-      pages={1977--1992},
-      year={2018}
-      }

 @article{rahman2020tik,
       title={{Tik-Tok}: The utility of packet timing in website fingerprinting attacks},
       author={Rahman, Mohammad Saidur and Sirinam, Payap and Mathews, Nate and Gangadhara, Kantha Girish and Wright, Matthew},